21 Best Vancouver Hikes - A Vancouver Hiking Guide

 The hike at Rice Lake is one of the most scenic and easy hikes in Vancouver.
 It takes about one hour and is just three kilometres round-trip with minimal elevation gain.
 The trail will take you around a calm and peaceful lake found at the edge of Lynn Headwaters Regional Park.

 The trail is level around the lake, and you'll also pass through some tranquil forested areas.
-You can additionally fish here and spot wildlife such as herons.
-There are benches around the lake that allow you to stop and enjoy the view.
+You can additionally spot wildlife such as herons, and there are benches around the lake that allow you to stop and enjoy the view.
 The path at Rice Lake is also a great running trail for those looking for a more intense workout.

 The trail around the lake is accessible all year.
 You can reach it via public transport, or if driving, it's approximately 40 minutes from Vancouver.
 Unfortunately, dogs aren't allowed on the trail.